lvanmoorsel/evaluation-guide/content/evaluation-guide/06 What Can I Build with Mendix? (use-cases).md

 *  **High Availability**, the Mendix Cloud offers high availability for all app environments, ensuring zero downtime in the case of a Mendix Runtime outage
 *  **The Mendix [Application Quality Monitor](../app-lifecycle/model-consistency#aqm)** provides benchmarks into the maintainability of apps based on the ISO 25010 standard, to ensure you don't build tomorrows legacy
 * **Integration options**, Mendix offers you an extensive array of [tools](../app-capabilities/integration-overview) to handle integrations
-* **Data migrition tooling** intgrated in the Mendix platform, like visual data mapping, allows you to create the optimal data model for the new solution (with traceability back to systems of record).
+* **Data migration tooling** intgrated in the Mendix platform, like visual data mapping, allows you to create the optimal data model for the new solution (with traceability back to systems of record).
 Not simply recreate the legacy systems’ model

 Examples of legacy migrations include transferring legacy [Lotus Notes](https://www.mendix.com/blog/how-one-customer-is-using-mendix-for-legacy-application-migration/), Microsoft Access, SharePoint, or Excel applications to an updated system.